Camino Portugues Central

-This Camino trail starts in Lisbon, Portugal’s dazzling capital and home to several UNESCO sites.
-It takes pilgrims across stunning countryside, villages, and towns such as Santarém, one of the last Moorish bastions in Portugal; Coimbra, famous for its 13th-century university; and gorgeous Porto with its colourful riverfront and home of Port wine.
+It takes pilgrims across stunning countryside, villages, and towns such as Santarém, one of the last Moorish bastions in Portugal; Coimbra, famous for its 13th-century university; and gorgeous Porto city with its colourful riverfront and home of Port wine.

 The Camino Portugues Central follows the central Portuguese Camino all the way to Santiago, unlike the Camino Portugues Coastal, which splits from Porto and takes the coast way from there to Santiago.

-The Camino Portugués is a great option for pilgrims looking for a more rural walking experience on the Camino de Santiago.
+The Camino Portugues Way is a great option for pilgrims looking for a more rural walking experience on the Camino de Santiago.
 It is the second most popular Camino route but it doesn’t get as many pilgrims as the famous Camino Frances.

-The Camino Portugue Full Route takes just over 1 month to complete or you can start at any different points along the way.
+The Camino Portugues Full Route takes just over one month to complete or you can start at any different points along the way.

-The last 100km of the Camino Portuguese route is the most popular section, with pilgrims starting their journey from Tui, Galicia, just across the Minho river from Portugal.
-Explore Tui’s beautiful old town, visit the hilltop cathedral and, if you have time before heading to Santiago, walk across the 19th century International Bridge to Valença do Minho, its Portuguese ‘twin’ town.
+The last 100km of the Camino Portuguese central route is the most popular section, with pilgrims starting their journey from Tui, Galicia, just across the Minho river from Portugal.

 In order to get your Compostela pilgrim certificate in Santiago you will need to walk a minimum of 100kms into Santiago (we suggest starting in Tui) or cycle at least the last 200kms of the route (we suggest you start in Porto).